Characters: Phineas And Ferb Main Characters

 - Card-Carrying Villain: He treats it like a job description and actually does have a card for an evil organization.

-- Catch Phrase: "Curse you, Perry the Platypus!"
+- "Curse you, Perry the Platypus!"

 - "Ah, Perry the Platypus, your timing is [adjective with prefix], and by '[same adjective with prefix]' I mean COMPLETELY [SAME ADJECTIVE WITHOUT PREFIX]!"

 - There's also this exchange that happens whenever Doof recognizes Perry: